HenrikBengtsson/doFuture/README.md

 ## doFuture replaces existing doNnn packages

-Due to the generic nature of future, the [doFuture] package provides the same functionality as many of the existing doNnn packages combined, e.g. [doMC], [doParallel], [doMPI], and [doSNOW].
+Due to the generic nature of futures, the [doFuture] package provides the same functionality as many of the existing doNnn packages combined, e.g. [doMC], [doParallel], [doMPI], and [doSNOW].